kobbikobb/move-lines.nvim/README.md

 # move-lines.nvim

-A Simple Neovim plugin for moving lines selected in visual mode.
+A Simple Neovim plugin for moving lines in virtual mode.

 <!-- TOC -->